 Determining Viable Candidates

-Please review this sample hiring matrix to help your committee develop a matrix that is right for your search.
+A selection matrix should be used for every competitive search.
+Please review this sample selection matrix to help your committee develop a matrix that is right for your search.

 It is required that committee members ask the same initial questions of all candidates, without exception.
 Follow up questions are permissible.
 Interview questions must be written prior to the commencement of the interview process.